February Updates

 - We have bridged communications between two realities despite the universes producing exotic particles for the other.

-- Something old has been rewritten into something new.
-A lost archive has been restored, and with it, a new way to explore the past.
+A lost archive has been restored, with it, a new way to explore the past.

-- Travel has become more efficient.
-The time between stepping through and reaching your destination has shortened but not by chance.
+The time between stepping through and reaching your destination has shortened, but not by chance.

-- A persistent anomaly has been contained.
 The strange symbols that once appeared where they shouldn't have are now deciphered and understood.

-- A quiet signal has been activated.
-The most traveled gates are now easier to find, but only those who seek them will understand their significance.
+The most travelled gates are now easier to find, but only those who seek them will understand their significance.

-- The way you see the network has changed.
 Familiar names may no longer behave as expected, but the transition is seamless if you know where to look.

-- The network has been shaped not by code alone, but by those who use it.
-Your actions, your reports, your insights they have left their mark in ways unseen.
+- The network has been shaped not by code alone but by those who use it.

-- Reboots no longer disrupt the flow.
-The network recovers faster, and the buried remain where they should be.
-No more unexpected disappearances...
-Or sudden resurrections.
+The network recovers faster, and the buried remains where they should be.

 Stargate Addressing & The Million-Gate Milestone

 One curious quirk of the Alteran Stargate Network (ASN) is how each gate gets its own sequential ID.
-Whenever a new gate rezzes, it automatically snags the next available number.
-The moment it dials home, it is basically yelling, "Hello universe, I am Gate #1,000,001 - let's get this party started!"

 Region-as-Planet Lore

-In classic Stargate lore, each planet usually only has one active gate, and thus just one address.
-We try to follow that tradition by treating each sim (region) like a planet, aiming for just one address (per network) per sim.
+We try to follow that tradition by treating each sim (region) like a planet,

 -